pLUTo: Enabling Massively Parallel Computation in DRAM via Lookup Tables: Background

 \subsection{DRAM Background}

-A DRAM chip contains multiple memory \emph{banks} (8 for DDR3, 16 for DDR4), and I/O circuitry.
-Each bank is further divided into \emph{subarrays}, which are two-dimensional arrays of memory cells.
-The DRAM subarrays in a bank share peripheral circuitry, such as the row decoders.
-Each \emph{cell} contains one capacitor and one access transistor.
-The capacitor encodes a single bit (0 or 1) in the form of stored electrical charge.
-The memory cell transistor connects the capacitor to the \emph{bitline} wire.
-Each bitline is shared by all the memory cells in a column, and connects them to a \emph{sense amplifier}.
+{DRAM is organized {hierarchically: each} DRAM module consists of multiple chips, banks, and subarrays, as {\Cref{fig:dram_organization} shows}.} {A DRAM \emph{module} {(\Cref{fig:dram_organization}a)} consists of multiple DRAM \emph{chips} {(\Cref{fig:dram_organization}b)}, each of which contains} multiple {DRAM} \emph{banks} ({e.g.,} 8 for DDR3{~\cite{jedec2012sdram}}, 16 for DDR4{~\cite{jedec2017sdram}}) and I/O {logic.} {Each DRAM} bank {(\Cref{fig:dram_organization}c)} {is divided} into {DRAM} \emph{subarrays}~\cite{kim2012case} {(\Cref{fig:dram_organization}d)}, which are two-dimensional arrays of {DRAM} \emph{cells} {(\Cref{fig:dram_organization}e)}.
+DRAM subarrays in a bank share peripheral circuitry (e.g., {a global} row decoder {and a global row buffer}).
+Each {DRAM} cell contains one {cell} capacitor and one access transistor.
+The {cell} capacitor encodes a single bit as stored electrical charge.
+The {access} transistor connects the {cell} capacitor to the \emph{bitline} wire.
+Each bitline is shared by all {DRAM} cells in a column and {is connected} to a \emph{sense amplifier} {(\emph{SA} in \Cref{fig:dram_organization}d)}.
 The set of sense amplifiers in a subarray makes up the \textit{local row buffer}.